 Mastercard Transaction Link Identifier (TLID)

 The Mastercard Transaction Link Identifier (TLID) is a 22-character alphanumeric identifier assigned by Mastercard to deterministically link all lifecycle events in a transaction chain — including captures, refunds, reversals, and merchant-initiated transactions (MITs) — to the original authorization.
 EBANX handles TLID extraction, storage, and echoing transparently.
-Merchants can also optionally send a TLID in the payment request via the transaction_references field to support use cases that require explicit transaction linking from the merchant side.
+Merchants must store the TLID returned by EBANX and include it in subsequent MIT requests via the transaction_references field; in cases where the original CIT was processed by another PSP, the TLID from that CIT transaction must also be provided.

 Context